cyberlink1/DepositBox/README.md

 * It will create the \<name\>.auth key in the select tor service
 * It creates the \<name\>.auth_private key in the directory you run the scritp in.
 * You will need to copy the private key to your client and install it.
+* Once you copy the private key to your client and remove it from the server, you need to reboot the PI or restart the Tor service.

 Some things to note:
   * to activate the gpg encryption you need to upload your gpg public key.
 The file must end with .gpgkey The server will reconize that file name and place the key in the /var/www/.gpg directory activating the auto-encrypt functions.